Past Awards: 2013

 Kenneth Beckman, University of Minnesota Genomics Center (UMGC)

 Co-Investigators: Jakub Tolar, Stem Cell Institute; Doug Yee, Masonic Cancer Institute; Walter Low, Neurosurgery; Dale Gregerson, Ophthalmology and Visual Neurosciences; Dan Kaufman, Stem Cell Institute; Tom Hays, College of Biological Sciences (CBS); Mike Sadowsky, Biotechnology Institute/CBS; Mike O'Connor, Genetics, Cell Biology and Development; David Bernlohr, Biochemistry, Molecular Biology and Biophysics

 Matching Funds: UMGC

-To acquire single-cell genomics instrumentation for the advancement of single-cell biology at the U of M. Until now, it has been overwhelmingly difficult to perform molecular genetic studies on single cells, due to the difficulty of extracting and processing picograms of nucleic acids from one cell without losing the material.
+To acquire single-cell genomics instrumentation for the advancement of single-cell biology at the UMN.
+Until now, it has been overwhelmingly difficult to perform molecular genetic studies on single cells, due to the difficulty of extracting and processing picograms of nucleic acids from one cell without losing the material.
 In the past year or two, however, advances in microfluidic technology – the manufacture of microscopic fluid circuits for rapid, high-throughput manipulation of cells – have resulted in tools for doing just that.

 Dedicated University of Minnesota Research Resource at the Minnesota State Fair